Working Papers

 Press: The Economist, Brookings, The Atlantic, Market Watch, Washington Examiner, Daily Mail, Star Tribune

-Representation in Product Development: Evidence from Insurance and Clinical Trials (with Jennifer Kao), submitted
+Representation in Product Development: Evidence from Insurance and Clinical Trials (with Jennifer Kao)

 We investigate the causes and consequences of demographic disparities in product development.
-We focus on how insurance policies affect elderly enrollment in clinical trials.
-In 2000, Medicare extended coverage for clinical trial costs.
-This policy shifted the rate and direction of clinical research, leading to an 18 percent increase in trials targeting diseases common among the elderly, compared to those affecting younger populations.
-We find trial sponsors expanded the enrollment criteria of trials to include more elderly participants.
-This policy was also associated with increase in drug utilization for elderly drugs.
+In 2000, Medicare extended coverage for clinical trial costs, lowering the cost of participation for elderly enrollees.
+This policy shifted the rate and direction of clinical research, leading to a 24 percent increase in trials targeting diseases common among the elderly, compared to those affecting younger populations.
+Trial sponsors expanded the enrollment criteria of trials to include more elderly participants.
+This policy was also associated with an increase in drug utilization for elderly drugs and a reduction in adverse events.

 Press: UCLA Anderson Review